 - Online Training: Your Duty to Disclose.
 FINRA encourages arbitrators to complete this free online training that reinforces the need for arbitrators to meet their continuing disclosure obligations and its importance to the neutrality of the process.

 - Arbitrator's Guide.
 The Arbitrator's Guide provides arbitrators with important information and resources to complete their assignments.

 - Neutral Workshops.
-These audio workshops discuss new developments within FINRA's dispute resolution program for practicing arbitrators and mediators, and allows them to hear directly from DR senior leaders.
+These workshops discuss new developments within FINRA's dispute resolution program for practicing arbitrators and mediators, and allow them to hear directly from DR senior leaders.

 - The Neutral Corner.
 FINRA's electronic newsletter provides updates to arbitrators and mediators on new rules and procedures within securities dispute resolution.

 - Sample Arbitrator Disclosure Report.
 This sample provides an example of a complete Disclosure Report with annotations explaining certain sections.